What are permalinks

 - The fifth type of permalink structure is ‘Post name‘.
 It uses your post’s slug itself as the permalink of your post (highly recommended as it is the best WordPress permalink structure for SEO).

-Nowadays the default permalink settings is ‘Day and name’ when you install WordPress using the popular Softaculous installer present in your web hosting‘s cPanel.
-By the way, there’s an ‘Optional’ setting below the ‘Common Settings’ which allow you to change the permalink structure of your categories and tags.
+Nowadays the default permalink settings are ‘Day and name‘ when you install WordPress using the popular Softaculous installer present in your web hosting’s hosting panel.
+By the way, there’s an ‘Optional’ setting below the ‘Common Settings’ which allows you to change the permalink structure of your categories and tags.

 A bad permalink structure can affect your website’s SEO score.
 Make sure your URLs and permalink structure are SEO-friendly.
 Now, here are some tips for you to make sure that your WordPress URLs are SEO-friendly.

-- Choose a SEO-friendly permalink structure.
+- Choose an SEO-friendly permalink structure.
 I have marked them as recommended in the above section.

 - Make sure you focus on your article’s topic in your blog post’s URL.

 - Keep your URLs short.
 It is easier to remember and looks clean in your browser’s address bar.

 - Use your focus keyword in your post URL.